 I found no apples there.

-In the first stanza of this piece the speaker begins by describing her plucking of “pink blossoms” from her own apple-tree.
-This first line of the text if filled with alliteration, the ‘p’ and ‘b’ sounds relate directly to the experience of pulling flowers from their branches.
+In the first stanza of ‘An Apple Gathering’, the speaker begins by describing her plucking of “pink blossoms” from her own apple-tree.
+This first line of the text is filled with alliteration, the ‘p’ and ‘b’ sounds relate directly to the experience of pulling flowers from their branches.

 A period of time passes after she takes these flowers.
 When the speaker returns to her apple tree she finds that there are “no apples there.”
 This is a direct result of the picking of flowers she did earlier.
 She has indulged herself too early and is now going to suffer from it.
 As the lines progress it becomes clear that the metaphor Rossetti crafted revolves around a young woman’s loss of virginity and the way society makes her suffer for it.